JustynaWitulska/MIDAST/README.md

 - Scalable to large datasets
 - Easy integration with existing workflows

-## Installation
+## Installation & Configuration
-Ensure you have Python 3.x installed.
+Ensure you have >= Python 3.8 installed.
 Install dependencies using:

 ```bash
 pip install -r requirements.txt